-I have to catch a flight this afternoon so I’ve schedule my morning to fit in the writing of three blog posts for Smaggle.
+I have meetings all this afternoon so I’ve scheduled my morning to fit in the writing of three blog posts for Smaggle.
 None of them will get totally done in an hour but I’ll get a good bulk of my ideas down and all three will be in draft form and ready for tweaking by midday.
 By giving each task it’s own hour, all you have to do is work on that task for that hour and you’ve succeeded.
 Even if you don’t finish it, you still get a gold star.
-It’s a win win scenario.
+It’s a win-win scenario.

 3. Single task selectively

 It doesn’t always make sense to single task.
 For example, I always tidy up the house while I’m brushing my teeth because I have a free hand and that’s a full two minutes I can use to pop some glasses in the dishwasher or lay out my gym clothes for the next day.
 I also listen to podcasts constantly.
 While I’m cooking, cleaning, doing the grocery shopping.
 They make unpleasant tasks so much more enjoyable to the point where I almost look forward to doing them.
 There’s no point in forcing myself to sit there and listen to a podcast while doing nothing else or go grocery shopping without listening to something at the same time.
 There’s no benefit there, so don’t do it.

 4. Instead of doing the thing, write it down